Early access — Free for Everyone

 Enterprise

-Enterprises with advanced auth needs
+Enterprises with security and procurement needs

-• 1 GB database per app
+• 1 GB total database (shared across artifacts)

-• Unlimited share links
+• 200 share links per user

 • Multiple OIDC / OAuth2 providers